Bengaluru India

 The country of India is home to 1.3 billion people.
 Among that population is approximately 14,000 members of The Church of Jesus Christ of Latter-day Saints.
 The members are organized into 45 congregations (21 wards, 24 branches), four stakes, and three districts.

 The closest temple is the Hong Kong China Temple, which has been closed for renovations since June 2019.
 Members have also traveled to temples as far away as the Philippines or Taiwan.
-Members save money for months and years, often requiring help from the church’s temple patron assistance fund, and seek difficult-to-obtain visas to travel to other nations to perform temple ordinances such as marriage, sealings, and endowments.
+Members save money for months and years, often requiring help from the church’s temple patron assistance fund, and seek difficult-to-obtain visas to travel to other nations.

 History